ericmahare/books-store/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magician
+# Bookstore

-> This is a React app for performing mathematics calculations.
+> This is a React app for managing user's favourite books

 ## Built With